-''' from django.conf.urls import include, url
+''' from django.urls import include, path

 urlpatterns = [

 ...

-url(r'^anymail/', include('anymail.urls')),
+path("anymail/", include("anymail.urls")),

 ]

 '''

-(You can change the "anymail" prefix in the first parameter to url () if you'd like the webhooks to be served at some other URL.
+(You can change the "anymail" prefix in the first parameter to path() if you'd like the webhooks to be served at some other URL.
 Just match whatever you use in the webhook URL you give your ESP in the next step.)